Aafi04/Aafi04/README.md

 - 🤝 I’m looking for **team for hackathons/ideathons.**

-- 👨‍💻 All of my projects are available at [https://github.com/Aafi04](https://github.com/Aafi04)
+- 👨‍💻 All of my projects are available at [My Repositories](https://github.com/Aafi04?tab=repositories)

 - 💬 Ask me about **Visualizations, PowerBI, Analysis, Problem solving**